Roboy/ss18_showmaster/README.md

 Prerequesites:
 - Installation of Unity

-To start, clone the repository https://github.com/Roboy/RoboyUnityFace.git on your computer.
+To start, clone the repository https://github.com/Roboy/RoboyUnityFace.git to your computer.

 More detailed information is given in the README in https://github.com/Roboy/RoboyUnityFace